ucsb-cs156/OLD-website-originial-repo/_topics/eslint.md

 desc: "Linting (checking for style and frequent errors) in ECMAScript (i.e. JavaScript)"
 ---

+# NOTE: `eslint` currently disabled.

+Eslint is currently disabled in the W22 example repo `demo-spring-react-example-v2`.
+* [This issue explains why](https://github.com/ucsb-cs156-w22/demo-spring-react-example-v2/issues/76), and proposes that someone fix the problem.

+# About `eslint`

 The utility `eslint` is used in many of our projects to do *linting* of our JavaScript/ECMAScript code.